LSU QB Jayden Daniels overcomes being out of playoff hunt to win Heisman Trophy with prolific season - KTVZ

 AP College Football Writer

-The fifth-year player, who transferred from Arizona State to LSU in 2022, received 503 first-place votes and 2,029 points.
+The fifth-year player, who transferred from Arizona State to LSU in 2022, received 503 first-place votes and 2,029 points after accounting for 50 touchdowns and nearly 5,000 total yards in just 12 regular-season games.

 “This is a dream come true,” Daniels started his acceptance speech.